 Example 1:

 Example 2: A corporation offers a vendor portal to solicit contracts with diverse suppliers (minority-owned businesses).
 The portal requires the vendor representative to provide information on the types of activities it performs, and the industries that it is applicable to (NAICS codes).
-Rather than requiring users to navigate to the NAICS code search page, search for the applicable codes, then return to the vendor portal to enter the information, the vendor portal has imported those codes and provides a mechanism that enables the user to click a link, button, etc. that auto fills the applicable information in every field that it’s necessary.
+Rather than requiring users to navigate to the NAICS code search page, search for the applicable codes, then return to the vendor portal to enter the information, the vendor portal has imported those codes and provides a mechanism that enables the user to click a link, button, etc. that auto fills the applicable information in every field that is necessary.

 Glossary definitions

 Suggested glossary definitions are:

+Executive functioning: Cognitive processes that allow for the control of ones behavior, self-regulation and organization skills including planning and memory

 [DF1]I propose changing this to: “Do not require users to remember information